datascientistasociety/ServiceManual/Policies/FundingPlan.md

 The standard for membership discounts per ticket is 25%.

-## Required reporting for Data Scientista Society
+## Required Reporting for Data Scientista Society

 First federal filing will be 990-N due 5/15/2021 for tax year 2020 (e-file)